MtnDewIt/Shader-Debug-Files/README.md

 This should avoid the issue of an undefined vertex type being parsed into the vertex shader function.

-Applying the following patches allows the shader to compile, and generates shader data that is almost 1:1
+Applying the following patches allows the shader to compile, and generate shader data that is almost 1:1

 [debug.hlsl #L30](https://github.com/Beatthezombie/HaloShaderGenerator/blob/3e9945db51dd27f30f99975b0a15cff3dba1fc4e/halo_online_shaders/debug.hlsl#L30)
 ```